JohannesOvergaard/Bachelor/Interviews/Elly_Interview.md

 - ***When you think back, what was some of your first challenges when you came to Denmark?***

-Find a place to live, has to show up in person to get an room, expencive start  in Denmark (think because she got a hotel room for 2 weeks), agencies have huge deposit
+Find a place to live, has to show up in person to get an room, expensive start in Denmark (think because she got a hotel room for 3 weeks), agencies have huge deposit
+Took 2 months to find a place

-Restinece perrmit and other documents, some in danish, some in English
+Restinece perrmit and other documents, some in danish, some in English (many requires Danish)

 Could not find job from September to Marts.